pablobaxter/Frybits/docs/blog/posts/troubleshooting-file-leaks.md

   <figcaption>Comparing the base to another run</figcaption>
 </figure>

-Typically, I would only see new files added to specific stacktraces that pointed out the leaks, yet here we had the previous files being closed and
+Typically, I would only see new files added to specific stacktraces that pointed out the leaks, yet here we had the previous files being closed and an increasing number of new files being opened.
+At first, I believed this to be due to a collection that was growing after each run, however I was not able to find any evidence to support this theory.
+The next approach I took was looking at the stacktraces and understanding a common root for them all.
+Thankfully, I had [Jason Pearson](https://www.jasonpearson.dev/) in a Slack thread helping me out identify this common root, which he pointed out to be `org.jetbrains.kotlin.cli.jvm.K2JVMCompiler.doExecute(K2JVMCompiler.kt:43)`.

+Now that I knew the general area of where the file leaks were occurring, I was able to dig a bit deeper to understand the root cause, and discovered that both the [Kotlin source code](https://github.com/JetBrains/kotlin/blob/6af99c83470813023dace7d3bd850c6fef8e50c0/compiler/cli/src/org/jetbrains/kotlin/cli/jvm/plugins/PluginCliParser.kt#L161-L163) and [KSP source code](https://github.com/google/ksp/blob/1ca8ca1793afdea491d9afebd12a27388c500874/compiler-plugin/src/main/kotlin/com/google/devtools/ksp/KotlinSymbolProcessingExtension.kt#L86-L95) were creating `URLClassloader` objects, but never closing them.
+By default, `URLClassloader` caches the underlying `.jar` files being opened, and keeps them open until the `URLClassloader` has closed or has been garbage collected (see: [Closing a URLClassLoader](https://docs.oracle.com/javase/7/docs/technotes/guides/net/ClassLoader.html)).
+With this finding, I filed a bug with the [Kotlin team](https://youtrack.jetbrains.com/issue/KT-72172/File-Leak-occurring-in-Kotlin-Daemon) and with the [Google/KSP team](https://github.com/google/ksp/issues/2159).

+## Patching the File Handle Leaks

+The fix for these file leaks was rather easy for KSP.
+I just needed to call `URLClassloader.close()`.
+This was quickly achieved in [this PR](https://github.com/google/ksp/pull/2164).
+Testing was a bit more difficult, but after working with the KSP team, I was able to test a local build of it on NowInAndroid and verified the file leaks for KSP were gone!

+As for the Kotlin project fix, I made an attempt at a [fix](https://github.com/JetBrains/kotlin/pull/5372), but it turned that it would require quite a bit [more effort](https://github.com/JetBrains/kotlin/commit/8c6390b1e9ba16c1bf05df34205584f80530f34e).
+Essentially, there were many paths to open a `URLClassloader`, and my PR didn't cover all of those.
+Thankfully, [Brian Norman](https://github.com/bnorm) on the Kotlin team took the charge on this fix!